banzaicloud/pke/cmd/pke/docs/pke_install_single.md

-      --azure-vnet-name string                            The name of the VNet that the cluster is deployed in --azure-vnet-resource-group string                  The name of the resource group that the Vnet is deployed in --disable-default-storage-class                     Do not deploy a default storage class --etcd-ca-file string                               An SSL Certificate Authority file used to secure etcd communication --etcd-cert-file string                             An SSL certification file used to secure etcd communication --etcd-endpoints strings                            Endpoints of etcd members
+      --azure-vnet-name string                            The name of the VNet that the cluster is deployed in --azure-vnet-resource-group string                  The name of the resource group that the Vnet is deployed in --disable-default-storage-class                     Do not deploy a default storage class --encryption-secret string                          Use this key to encrypt secrets (32 byte base64 encoded) --etcd-ca-file string                               An SSL Certificate Authority file used to secure etcd communication --etcd-cert-file string                             An SSL certification file used to secure etcd communication --etcd-endpoints strings                            Endpoints of etcd members